snonux/foo.zone/gemfeed/2024-12-03-f3s-kubernetes-with-freebsd-part-2.md

 ## Deciding on the hardware

-Note that the OpenBSD VMs included in the f3s setup (which will be used later in this blog series for internet ingress) are already there.
+Note that the OpenBSD VMs included in the f3s setup (which will be used later in this blog series for internet ingress - as you know from the first part of this blog series) are already there.
 These are virtual machines that I rent at OpenBSD Amsterdam and Hetzner.

 [https://openbsd.amsterdam](https://openbsd.amsterdam)
 [https://hetzner.cloud](https://hetzner.cloud)